bsdimer/eRx-consento/README.md

 ```
 // ToDo: Example with transaction including PATCH update

-Thus will update the status of the MedicationRequests and will create
+Thus will update the status of the MedicationRequests from _active_ to _completed_ and will create
-a dispense for each of the requests at once.
+a dispense for each of the requests in a single atomic transaction.
 This means that all the MedicationRequests and MedicationDispenses can be included in this single request.
-The man thing here is the MedicationDispense resource.
-It represents the actual dispension of the medication.
+The main thing here is the MedicationDispense resource.
+It represents the actual dispension(fulfill) of the medication.
 The full resource description can be found here https://www.hl7.org/fhir/medicationdispense.html

 - MedicationDispense status can be one of the following values _"preparation | in-progress | cancelled | on-hold | completed | entered-in-error | stopped | declined | unknown
 "_.